 Registering a Child for Wonder School

-To enroll, families must complete the Wonder School Application and Family Contract* and return them by email to Stacey Raymond, CSCC Early Childhood Development and Education Resource Lab Coordinator, at firstname.lastname@example.org with the subject line “Wonder School Enrollment.”
+To enroll, families must email Melanie Adams, CSCC Early Childhood Development and Education Faculty & Program Coordinator, at email@example.com with the subject line “Wonder School Enrollment.”

-Because space is limited, we will be accepting the first 12 submitted registrations for children who meet the above requirements.
-Families whose forms arrive after the first 12 will be placed on a waiting list.
+Because space is limited, applications will be accepted on a first come first serve basis.
+Families whose forms arrive after all spots have been filled will be placed on a waiting list.

 Frequently Asked Questions

 Q: Where is Wonder School located?
-On Monday-Wednesday, Wonder School meets at its dedicated classroom at The Childhood League Center, 674 Cleveland Avenue, Columbus.
-On Thursdays, Wonder School meets at Columbus Museum of Art, 480 E. Broad Street, Columbus.
+Wonder School meets at its dedicated classroom at The Childhood League Center, 674 Cleveland Avenue, Columbus.
+Wonder School also regularly meets at Columbus Museum of Art, 480 E. Broad Street, Columbus.

 Q: When does Wonder School meet?
 Wonder School is a part-time program, 9AM-12PM, Monday through Thursday.
-The school year runs September 3, 2019 through May 7, 2020.
-Wonder School observes winter break from December 16, 2019-January 13, 2020, and spring break from March 9-14, 2020.
+The school year runs September through May.
+Wonder School observes winter break and spring break in accordance with the Columbus State Community College academic calendar.
 Additional holidays are listed on the calendar in the Wonder School Info Packet.

 Q: How much does it cost to send my child to Wonder School?
 Tuition for the nine-month program is $4,050.
-Payment options and deadlines can be found in the Wonder School Application and Family Contract.
 Once your application has been confirmed, a non-refundable registration fee of $50 will be required to secure your child’s spot.

 Q: Is transportation provided?
 No; there is no transportation between Wonder School locations.
-Monday-Wednesday, children will learn in the Wonder School spaces at The Childhood League Center; on Thursdays, children will learn in the Columbus Museum of Art.
 Children are to be dropped off and picked up by an authorized adult at the Wonder School site of that day.

 Q: Are meals or snacks included?
 No. We ask families to provide a healthful snack for their children each day.
 Peanuts, tree nuts, shellfish and fish are not permitted at the facility.
 (More information about food parameters will be in the Family Handbook.)